arnaudrenaud/compeng-articles-cheatsheets-courses/articles/ways-to-improve-beginners/README.md

 ## Final thoughts

-- actively look for error messages ; don't be afraid of them
+- Actively look for error messages ; don't be afraid of them
-- keep your work going by splitting tasks into smaller units that are easier to complete
+- Keep your work going by splitting tasks into smaller units that are easier to complete
-- think of the person that will read your code: favor readability over excessive factorization or optimization
+- Think of the person that will read your code: favor readability over excessive factorization or optimization
-- beware of premature optimization: use your time to fix perceivable problems
+- Beware of premature optimization: use your time to fix perceivable problems